1Password/scim-examples/kubernetes/README.md

   ```
 </details>

 Note that these are the recommended `requests` and `limits` values for both the SCIM bridge and Redis containers.
-These values can be scaled down again after the high volume deployment.
+These values can be scaled down again to the default values after the initial large provisioning event.

 <details>
   <summary>High Volume Deployment</summary>